Home/Nutritional Comparison

 Medium grain bulgur is a nutritious whole grain made from cracked wheat, known for its nutty flavor and chewy texture.
 It is a versatile ingredient used in various dishes, providing a rich source of fiber and protein.

-Rich in dietary fiber, bulgur aids in digestion and helps maintain a healthy gut microbiome.
+Rich in dietary fiber, bulgur supports digestive health and helps maintain a healthy weight by promoting satiety.

-Contains essential vitamins and minerals, including magnesium and iron, which support metabolic functions and energy production.
+Contains essential vitamins and minerals, including B vitamins and magnesium, which are crucial for energy metabolism and muscle function.

 Amaranth Bread Loaf